ISISComputingGroup/ibex_developers_manual/Adding-new-modules-via-Git.md

 ```
     git add .
 ```
-to add new and remove deleted files.
+which adds new and removes deleted files.
 As a final check run:
 ```
     git status --ignored
 ```
-This will show files in the directory currently ignored by git.
+This will show files in the directory currently ignored by git via a `.gitignore`.
 As you started from an empty directory, and unpacked a clean vendor release, consider carefully whether these files should actually be added.
 If they should, you will need to use `git add -f` to force an add.
 There are several reasons why files may get ignored when they should be added:
-- A `.gitignore` may contain `db` or `db/` as a directory to ignore.
-The `db` directory is usually a top level install directory to be ignored, the real files are in the `Db` subdirectory.
-However as the windows file system is case insensitive git treats `db` and `Db` as the same and so unless you are careful you can miss adding some important files.
-We usually change a `db` to something more selective in our local version post merge e.g. `/db/` if there is just a top level.
+- Windows/unix case sensitivity difference.
+A `.gitignore` may contain `db` or `db/` as a directory to ignore.
+The top level `db` directory is usually a top level install directory to be ignored, the real files are in the `*App/Db` subdirectory.
+However as the windows file system is case insensitive git treats `db` and `Db` as the same so just `db` in a .gitignore will incorrectly exclude `*App/Db` files and cause us to miss adding them.
+We usually change a `db` to something more selective in our local `.gitignore` version post merge e.g. `/db/` means only match `db` at top level and not in subdirectories.
+There may be other case sensitivity issues, but this is the most common one.
 - a `.gitignore` pattern may be too selective for importing.
 For example it may exclude `*.local` to ignore files like `RELEASE.local` created later during development, but the distribution has an `EXAMPLE_RELEASE.local` that should be imported by us.

-Unless a new file is obviously included by error in the distribution, it is probably best to import everything in the vendor distribution
+Unless a new file is obviously included by error in the distribution, it is probably best to import everything in the vendor release distribution zip/tar file.

-Finally commit and tag the changes
+Finally commit and tag the changes e.g.
 ```
     git commit -m "Imported danfysik 8000 version 1.12"
     git tag -a vendor_1_12 -m "Tag of danfysik 8000 import version 1.12"